Resources for providers and practitioners of Medico-legal services

 This article uses scholarship on trauma and narrative theory to examine the challenges faced by survivors who seek asylum – and the ways a lawyer might inadvertently increase the odds of an adverse decision while drafting a declaration.
 The article also details original empirical research on 369 appellate cases in which immigration judges found an asylum applicant to be not credible.
 Overwhelmingly, judges cited inconsistencies in the applicant’s story as grounds for that conclusion – yet research among survivors proves that such discrepancies cannot be taken as evidence of falsehood.

-This paper outlines specific actions for mental health and psychosocial support by the health sector in the preparedness, response and recovery phases of emergencies.
+World Health Organisation (WHO) outlines specific actions for mental health and psychosocial support by the health sector in the preparedness, response and recovery phases of emergencies.

 - The Istanbul Protocol: Manual on the Effective Investigation and documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment